 The comments to this entry are closed.

-I am an assistant professor in the Department of Government at Dartmouth College.
-I received my Ph.D. from the Department of Political Science at Duke University in 2009 and served as a RWJ Scholar in Health Policy Research at the University of Michigan from 2009-2011.
-Previously, I co-edited Spinsanity, a non-partisan watchdog of political spin, and co-authored All the President's Spin.
-My posts here are also frequently cross-posted at HuffPost Pollster and Washington Monthly's Ten Miles Square blog.
-I also tweet at @BrendanNyhan and serve as New Hampshire campaign correspondent for Columbia Journalism Review.
-For more, see my bio or academic website.
+I am a Professor in the Department of Government at Dartmouth College.
+I received my Ph.D. from the Department of Political Science at Duke University and served as a RWJ Scholar in Health Policy Research at the University of Michigan before coming to Dartmouth.
+I also tweet at @BrendanNyhan and serve as a contributor to The Upshot at The New York Times.
+Previously, I served as a media critic for Columbia Journalism Review, co-edited Spinsanity, a non-partisan watchdog of political spin, and co-authored All the President's Spin.
+For more, see my Dartmouth website.

 Content feeds: